LaterKnight/meal-generator/README.md

 This repository contains the code for a meal generator.

 ## goals
--[x] Start Project
+- [x] Start Project
--[] Research and create database to store meals
+- [] Research and create database to store meals
--[] Create CLI to add meals to database
+- [] Create CLI to add meals to database
-    - [] Create CLI option to edit meals in database -[] Create random generator to select meals from database
+    - [] Create CLI option to edit meals in database
+- [] Create random generator to select meals from database

 ### stretch goals

--[] Option to filter meals by complexity or time
+- [] Option to filter meals by complexity or time
--[] Highly customisable meal generation for periods of time (ie. be able to generate 5 days of meals, each with a complexity of your choosing)
+- [] Highly customisable meal generation for periods of time (ie. be able to generate 5 days of meals, each with a complexity of your choosing)
     - [] Option to re-roll particular days meals
--[] Host application on Raspberry Pi
+- [] Host application on Raspberry Pi
     - [] Accessible via internet